krman009/Dark-Dracula-Theme/README.md

 ```

 ### How to select the theme?
 (Probably you already know)
-Just choose it from the `Preferences -> Color Scheme` Context Menu.
+Just select it from the `Preferences -> Color Scheme` Context Menu.